-- 1. Until 1:00 p.m., we sit on the floor or a low stool (not higher than 12"). - 2.
-Like an Avel, we should not greet each other all of Tisha B'Av. - 3.
-It is forbidden to learn Torah all day except for those topics relating to the laws of mourning or the destruction of the Bais Hamikdash. - 4.
-One should not go to work on Tisha B'Av; however, if you feel that you must go to work, it is best do so after midday - 1:00 p.m.
-Tisha B'Av is not to be used as a day to catch up on housework or repairs. - 5.
+- 1. Until mid-day (approx. 1:00 p.m.), we sit on the floor or a low stool (not higher than 12"). - 2.
+Like anAvel, we should not greet each other all of Tisha B'Av.
+3. It is forbidden to learn Torah all day except for those topics relating to the laws of mourning or the destruction of the Bais Hamikdash. - 3.
+One should not go to work on Tisha B'Av; however, if you must, it is best do so after midday.
+Tisha B'Av is not to be used as a day to catch up on housework or repairs. - 4.
 Tallis and Tefillin are first worn at Mincha, and Tzitzit should be put on in the morning without a Bracha.

-Copyright © 2000 by Rabbi Aron Tendler and Project Genesis, Inc.
+Copyright © 2001 by Rabbi Aron Tendler and Project Genesis, Inc.